Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ## Executive Summary

-IKIGAI GYM loses 50% of its members by the 105-day mark, leading to significant revenue decline before the critical January and summer sales spikes.
-Our data reveals that membership type, engagement patterns, and payment behaviors are key drivers of retention and churn.
-By focusing on annual memberships, boosting engagement through classes and personal training, and proactively addressing early warning signals like low check-ins rates and late payments, the gym can extend member lifecycles and stabilize revenue across sales cycles.
-Key insights include:
+IKIGAI GYM loses half of its members by the 105-day mark, leading to steep revenue decline before critical January and summer sales spikes.
+Our analysis shows that membership type, engagement behaviors, and payment reliability are the strongest drivers of retention and churn.
+By promoting annual agreements, boosting structured engagement, and proactively intervening on early risk signals, the gym can extend member lifecycles and stabilize recurring revenue.

-- **Annual contracts significantly outperform month-to-month (105-day retention)**: Annual members churn at 11.6–13.6% within 105 days, compared to 18–25.8% for month-to-month members.
-Promoting annual plans to stable, local members can reduce early cancellations.
+- **Annual contracts drive stability**: Within 105 days, annual members churn at just 11.6–13.6%, compared to 18–25.8% for month-to-month contracts.
+Steering stable, local members toward annual plans reduces early cancellations.

-- **Member engagement extends 105-day tenure**: Members with 4+ monthly check-ins churn at 15.3% (vs. 43% for <4 check-ins), and those attending classes or personal training sessions show 17.3% and 12% churn rates, respectively (vs. 21.3% for non-participants).
-Combining both drops churn to 11%.
-Encouraging engagement through classes, personal training, and purchases (28.3% churn for buyers vs. 16.9% for non-buyers) strengthens loyalty.
+- **Engagement protects tenure**: Members with 4+ monthly check-ins churn at 15.3% (vs. 43% for <4 check-ins).
+Those attending classes or personal training sessions see churn rates of 17.3% and 12%, respectively, while members who do both drop to just 11%.
+Even small purchases improve retention (16.9% vs. 28.3% for non-buyers).

-- **Early warning signals can be acted on**: Members with 30+ days of inactivity face a 43.9% cancellation risk, and those with over half their payments late churn at 97.5% within 105 days.
-Automated flagging, personalized re-engagement, and proactive payment interventions can recover at-risk members.
+- **Early warning signals are actionable**: Inactivity of 30+ days raises cancellation risk to 43.9%, and members who pay more than half their bills late churn at 97.5%.
+Automated flagging, personalized re-engagement, and proactive payment interventions are essential to recover at-risk members.

-These findings highlight key drivers of retention and churn.
-They suggest that focusing on membership type, engagement activities, and timely re-engagement efforts has the potential to meaningfully increase monthly retention and reduce churn across sales cycles.
+Retention hinges on aligning commitment with engagement.
+By promoting longer-term contracts, embedding members in structured activities, and acting quickly on payment or attendance red flags, IKIGAI GYM can meaningfully extend the average membership lifecycle and unlock steady, sustainable growth.

 ## Background

 The fitness club **IKIGAI GYM** operates in a competitive urban market where seasonal spikes and transient population make retention critical for profitability.
 The club is overseen by a small corporate division responsible for staff, compliance, and financial performance.

-Currently, retention is monitored only through basic churn reports, with limited visibility into member lifecycles or behavior leading up to cancellation.
+Member retention is currently only monitored through basic churn reports, with limited visibility into member lifecycles or behavior leading up to cancellation.
 Experiencing only seasonal sales peaks (January, June, August) further challenge long-term growth.
 The corporate team is particularly interested in extending the average membership lifecycle during slower months to stabilize revenue.

 ### Database Schema